Cumberland Council area

 |Cumberland Council area - All industries||2016||2011||Change|

-In 2016, there were 6,043 people in the who caught public transport to work (train, bus, tram or ferry) in Cumberland Council area, compared with 54,409 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 6,055 people who caught public transport to work (train, bus, tram or ferry) in the Cumberland Council area, compared with 54,678 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the Cumberland Council area and New South Wales were:
+The major differences between the method of travel to work of the workforce in the Cumberland Council area and the New South Wales workforce were:

 - A smaller percentage of local workers who travelled by train (7.1% compared to 11.3%)